ivuorinen/starred/README.md

 - [Vinzent03/obsidian-advanced-uri](https://github.com/Vinzent03/obsidian-advanced-uri) - Advanced modes for Obsidian URI
 - [Vinzent03/obsidian-git](https://github.com/Vinzent03/obsidian-git) - Integrate Git version control with automatic commit-and-sync and other advanced features in Obsidian.md
 - [WesSouza/calendar-base](https://github.com/WesSouza/calendar-base) - Base methods for generating calendars using JavaScript.
+- [abhigyanpatwari/GitNexus](https://github.com/abhigyanpatwari/GitNexus) - GitNexus: The Zero-Server Code Intelligence Engine -       GitNexus is a client-side knowledge graph creator that runs entirely in your browser.
+Drop in a GitHub repo or ZIP file, and get an interactive knowledge graph wit a built in Graph RAG Agent.
+Perfect for code exploration
 - [acacode/swagger-typescript-api](https://github.com/acacode/swagger-typescript-api) - Generate the API Client for Fetch or Axios from an OpenAPI Specification
 - [accessibility-fi/salvia](https://github.com/accessibility-fi/salvia) -
 - [actions/dependency-review-action](https://github.com/actions/dependency-review-action) - A GitHub Action for detecting vulnerable dependencies and invalid licenses in your PRs